vmatresu/saltbitter/README.md

    - **Frontend**: Use `npm start` to run the React application.

 4. **Deployment**:
-   - Use Docker to containerize the application.
-   - Deploy using Kubernetes on AWS.
+   - Use Docker and Kubernetes on AWS.

+## Websites

+- **saltbitter.com**: Main website featuring project information, documentation, and updates.
+- **saltbitter.org**: Platform for community engagement, including forums and resources for contributors.

 ## Contribution